yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/deploy/configure-cloud-providers/vmware-tanzu.md

 ## Prerequisites

 Before creating the Service Instance, you need to have YugabyteDB tile installed in your PCF marketplace.
 Follow the instructions[here](https://docs.pivotal.io/partners/yugabyte-db/).
 Also in your YugaWare instance that you brought up in your PCF environment you have configured cloud provider.
-If not follow the instructions [here](../enterprise-edition/configure-cloud-providers/) to setup appropriate cloud providers.

 After installing the tile, you have two ways to create a YugabyteDB instance, one is through the App Manager UI, and other is through Cloud Foundry CLI (cf).